-11. How likely is it for a School District or state to spend their federal dollars on music and arts education?
-The likelihood is completely dependent on your district's Title IV-A application, which is based off the comprehensive needs assessment results.
+11. How likely is it for a School District or state to spend their federal dollars on arts education?

+The likelihood is completely dependent on your district's Title IV, Part A application, which is based on the comprehensive needs assessment results.
 Your district's needs assessment is meant to reveal deficiencies, which will then be translated into priorities for your district's Title IV allocation.
-This is why it is so important to have music educators involved with the needs assessment process.
-It is one of the key moments where the law explicitly states the necessity to include parents, teachers, principals, and other school personnel during the development of its Title IV application.
-Vii
+This is why it is so important to have arts educators involved with the needs assessment process.
+It is one of the key moments where the law explicitly states the necessity to include parents, teachers, principals, and other school personnel during the development of its Title IV application.7

-It is important to recognize that music's enumeration as part of a well-rounded education is not a mandate for states and school districts to spend their federal dollars, like Title IV-A, on music education programs.
+It is important to recognize that the art's enumeration as part of a well-rounded education is not a mandate for states and school districts to spend their federal dollars, like Title IV, Part A, on arts education programs.
 Rather, it created the opportunity and flexibility to do so.
-Nevertheless, this is still an unprecedented step forward for music education and these opportunities could not have existed without the concept of a "well-rounded education."

-12. Do the requests have to be for new curricular programs, or can they be used to maintain, sustain, and/or build up existing programs?
+Nevertheless, this is still an unprecedented step forward for arts education, and these opportunities could not have existed without the concept of a "well-rounded education."
+12. Do the requests have to be for new curricular programs, or can they be used to maintain, sustain, and/ or build up existing programs?